Estimated reading time: 10 minutes

 “Like the appearance of the bow that is in the cloud on the day of rain, so was the appearance of the brightness all around.
 This was the appearance of the likeness of the glory of the Lord.” -Ezekiel 1:28 (NRSV)

-Reflection: The appearance of the rainbow in the clouds around the divine figure in Ezekiel’s vision not only reinforces the covenantal sign but also the splendor of the “throne of God,” depicted through natural phenomena.
+Reflection:ย The rainbow’s appearance in the clouds around the divine figure in Ezekiel’s vision reinforces the covenantal sign and the splendor of the “throne of God,” depicted through natural phenomena.
 The rainbow, set against the sky, acts as a bridge between God and humanity, symbolizing peace and the enduring promise of divine presence.

 Matthew 24:30